 The secret is knowing what to look for beyond the surface.
 Quality isn’t just about the color or style; it’s in the details of the material, construction, finish, and hardware.
 Understanding these key components will help you choose doors that not only look beautiful on day one but also stand up to the daily demands of a busy kitchen for decades to come.
 Let’s walk through the essential signs of a well-made cabinet door.

-Start with the Right Material
+Why the Right Material Matters Most

 The foundation of any great cabinet door is the material it’s made from.
 While there are many options, solid wood and high-grade plywood are the top contenders for durability.
 When you’re inspecting cabinets, check to see if the boxes and doors are made from plywood or particle board.
 Among these two, plywood is the better choice for durability because it holds screws securely and resists moisture much more effectively.
 Settling for low-quality materials like particle board can lead to issues down the line, such as warping or damage from moisture—a common problem in kitchens.
 Solid wood doors offer timeless beauty and strength, ensuring your investment lasts.